excaliburjs/Excalibur/site/blog/2024-06-01-wave-function-collapse/wfc.md

 Finally, and this has nothing to do with WFC, I use a pathfinding algorithm I wrote to find a path between the two doors of the houses, and draw a road between them...
 I did that for my own amusement.

 Pressing the spacebar in the demo, or a mouse tap, attempts to regenerate another drawing.
-Now, such in life, not every generation is perfect, but this seems to have a >90% success rate, and for the purposes of this article, I can accept that.
+Now, not every generation is perfect, but this seems to have a >90% success rate, and for the purposes of this article, I can accept that.
 I intentionally did not put in a layer of complexity for managing collisions, as I wanted to demonstrate what CAN happen using this method, and how one needs to account for that in their output validation.